 The nation’s most talented journalism students come together as part of the News21 initiative to report and produce in-depth multimedia projects for major national media.
 This prestigious opportunity gives one lucky SMPA student the chance to learn advanced reporting skills from a staff of veteran journalists, including former Washington Post executive editor Leonard Downie Jr. Fellows will complete an in-depth spring seminar on a selected topic followed by an intensive 10-week summer reporting experience where students work out of a digital newsroom at the Cronkite School in Phoenix, Arizona and travel around the world to report and produce their projects.

-Spring Semester Prize and Award Opportunities
+Spring Semester Prize and Scholarship Opportunities

 The SMPA Career Action Network (SMPA CAN) Fund supports students with financial hardship pursuing summer internship experiences at established media organizations that they otherwise might not be able to afford.
 This prize has a separate application process from other spring opportunities and awards are available for rising seniors and graduate students.